Kazmirchuk/nats-tcl/API.md

 Returns a new inbox - random subject starting with _INBOX.

 ### objectName current_server
-Returns a 2-element list with host and port of the current NATS server
+Returns a 2-element list with host and port of the current NATS server.

 ### objectName logger
-Returns a logger instance
+Returns a logger instance.

 ### objectName destroy
 TclOO destructor.
 Flushes pending data and closes the TCP socket.

 ## Error handling
 All synchronous errors are raised using `throw {NATS <error_type>} human-readable message`.
 Asynchronous errors are sent to the logger and can also be queried using
-`$obj cget -error`.
+`set ${obj}::last_error`.

 | Error type        | Reason   |
 | ------------- |--------|